DanielEduardoLopez/SalesForecasting/README.md

 The dataset was split into a training and a testing sets, allocating 80% and 20% of the data, respectively.

-Later, the VARIMA model was built as follows:
+Later, the RF model was built as follows:

 ```python
 rf_model = RandomForestRegressor(n_estimators = 500, random_state = 0)